User acquisition on CTV for games and apps: What marketers need to know in 2023

 • Cost implications

-Mobile measurement and attribution are already less straightforward due to privacy changes, while advertisers’ expectations about ‘deterministic’ measurement, as well as for costs/ROAS KPIs, are often taken from their past experience with other (mobile) networks or walled gardens.
-As advertisers venture/expand outside of those channels, Verve Group is ready to support with a full-funnel approach to measurement and channel strategy.
+Mobile measurement and attribution are already less straightforward due to privacy changes, while advertisers' expectations about 'deterministic' measurement, as well as for costs/ROAS KPIs, are often taken from their past experience with other (mobile) networks or walled gardens.
+As advertisers venture/expand outside of those channels, Verve is ready to support with a full-funnel approach to measurement and channel strategy.

 Connected TV for UA: Conclusions